MasoniteFramework/core/README.md

 ----

 # Note: This repository is now only for the development of v2.2.
-All new development is now done on the [Masonite Masonite Repo](https://github.com/MasoniteFramework/masonite)
+All new development is now done on the [Main Masonite Repo](https://github.com/MasoniteFramework/masonite)

 # Contributing